torognes/vsearch/man/commands/fragments/option_bzip2_decompress.md

 `--bzip2_decompress`
-: When reading from a pipe streaming bzip2-compressed data, decompress the data.
-This option is not needed when reading from a standard bzip2-compressed file.
+: Specify that the *input pipe* is streaming data compressed using Huffman coding (see `bzip2(1)`).
+This option is not needed when reading from a regular file compressed with bzip2.